SystemsGenetics/GEMmaker/.github/CONTRIBUTING.md

 2. Write the process block (see below).
 3. Define the output channel if needed (see below).
 4. Add any new flags/options to `nextflow.config` with a default (see below).
-5. Add any new flags/options to `nextflow_schema.json` with help text (with `nf-core schema build .`).
+5. Add any new flags/options to `nextflow_schema.json` with help text (with `nf-core schema build`).
 6. Add any new flags/options to the help message (for integer/text parameters, print to help the corresponding `nextflow.config` parameter).
 7. Add sanity checks for all relevant parameters.
 8. Add any new software to the `scrape_software_versions.py` script in `bin/` and the version command to the `scrape_software_versions` process in `main.nf`.
 9. Do local tests that the new code works properly and as expected.
-10. Add a new test command in `.github/workflow/ci.yaml`.
+10. Add a new test command in `.github/workflow/ci.yml`.
 11. If applicable add a [MultiQC](https://https://multiqc.info/) module.
 12. Update MultiQC config `assets/multiqc_config.yaml` so relevant suffixes, name clean up, General Statistics Table column order, and module figures are in the right order.
 13. Optional: Add any descriptions of MultiQC report sections and output files to `docs/output.md`.